ahardisty/dstrain/data/got_data/readme.txt

 got_aliases:
-(one::many, has missing values) id    alias sample question: which character has the most aliases?
+(one::many, has missing values) id    alias
+ANALYST sample question: which character has the most aliases?
+CONSULTANT sample question: what is the name of the character with the most aliases?

 got_books:
 id    book
-(one::many, no missing values) sample question: which character appears in the most books?
+(one::many, no missing values)
+ANALYST sample question: which character appears in the most books?

 got_char:
-id    name    culture    gender    born    alive (one::one, has missing values) sample question: how many characters are alive? sample question: what is the gender distribution of characters?
+id    name    culture    gender    born    alive (one::one, has missing values)
+ANALYST sample question: how many characters are alive?
+ANALYST sample question: what is the gender distribution of characters?

 got_house:
 (one::many, missing values = "NA")
 id    house
-sample question: what house has the most members? sample question: what character belongs to more than one house? sample question: which character belongs to the most houses?
+ANALYST sample question: what house has the most members?
+ANALYST sample question: what character belongs to more than one house?
+ANALYST sample question: which character belongs to the most houses?

 got_series:
-(one::many, has missing values) id    season sample question: which character appears in the most seasons?
+(one::many, has missing values) id    season
+ANALYST sample question: which character appears in the most seasons?

 got_titles (official character titles):
-(one::many, has missing values) id    title sample question: which character has the most titles?
+(one::many, has missing values) id    title

+ANALYST sample question: which character has the most titles?
+CONSULTANT sample question: which character would you pick as an ally?
+CONSULTANT sample question: which character would you pick as an enemy?